felipessalvatore/self_driving_pi_car/README.md

 ## Introduction

-Self-Driving Pi Car is a deep neural network based self-driving car.
-It combines the Lego Mindstorms NXT robot with the computational power of a Raspberry Pi 3.
+Self-Driving Pi Car is a deep neural network based self-driving car, that combines Lego Mindstorms NXT with the computational power of a Raspberry Pi 3.

 This repository was created by [Paula Moraes](https://github.com/paulaksm) and [Felipe Salvatore](https://github.com/felipessalvatore).